 - There are three meals a day, which are served in the dining area plus laundry and housekeeping services.

 - Shuttle buses and transportation is provided for when residents have to do errands or have outings planned.

 - There are exercise and wellness programs for the residents.

 - If the resident needs help with personal needs, this is provided.

-- There is a pharmacy, hairdresser/barber and a physical therapy service which is offered on site.
+- There is a pharmacy, hairdresser/barber, and physical therapy service which is offered on site.

 - The staff is available to meet both scheduled and unscheduled needs.

-As you can see, there are many services which are included at an assisted living community.
+As you can see, there are many services which are included in an assisted living community.